-Having a leaky gut can cause so many issues in the body and is fast becoming a leading chronic health issue.
-Some of the problems caused are – auto immune diseases, skin problems, allergies, asthma, autism, arthritis, SIRS and type 1 diabetes.
+Having a leaky gut can cause so many issues in the body that it is fast becoming a leading chronic health issue.
+According to studies some of the problems that may lead back to leaky gut are auto immune diseases, skin problems, allergies, asthma, autism, arthritis, SIRS and type 1 diabetes.

-Symptoms of leaky gut include inflammatory diseases, food sensitivities, auto immune diseases, malabsorbption of key nutrients such as Vitamin B12, magnesium and other enzymes, and mood disorders, including autism.
-This is a long list and I haven’t gone into much detail here as it requires much more in depth study, but it seems that leaky gut syndrome may be a root cause of many problems and certainly requires deeper investigation.
+Symptoms of leaky gut may include inflammatory diseases, food sensitivities, auto immune diseases, malabsorption of key nutrients such as vitamin B12, magnesium and other enzymes, and mood disorders including autism.

-While L-Glutamine may help to repair a leaky gut, this is only a small part of the healing process and there are other steps that involve the cutting out of certain foods.
-These include foods such as sugar, grains, non organic animal products and alcohol, and also adding in healing foods such as live enzymes and probiotic foods.
+While l-glutamine may help to repair a leaky gut, this is only a small part of the healing process and there are other steps that involve the cutting out of certain foods.
+These include:-

 - Has many medical uses (of which I would suggest you consult your doctor about before use)

-As with all supplements, they are NOT all created equal.
-Some are filled with preservatives, chemicals, fillers and many more nasties, and if it is something you need to take long term then just think of how detrimental it would be to keep filling your body with rubbish.
-Many of these will have names that are unrecognisable, so many times you don’t really know what you are putting in your body or the potential side effects of this added junk.
+As with all supplements, they are most definitely NOT created equal.
+Some are filled with preservatives, chemicals, fillers and many more nasties; and just think, if it’s something you need to take long term then it would be detrimental to keep filling your body with toxins.
+Many of these will have names that are unrecognisable so you don’t really actually know what you’re putting in your body, or the potential side effects of this added junk.

-It is important to always read labels.
-Side effects are pretty rare and usually only occur when too much is taken, and generally mild, but may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.
-If these occur then you should stop taking the supplement and consult your doctor who may suggest a different dosage, or to stop completely.
+Side effects that do occur they are generally mild, and may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.
+If these happen then you should stop taking the supplement immediately and consult with your doctor who may suggest a different dosage, or to stop completely.